YouTube partners with Ticketmaster to sell concert tickets on artists’ video pages

 YouTube today announced a partnership with Ticketmaster that will see the Google-owned video network connecting fans with concert tickets and tour information directly on artists’ YouTube video pages.
 Starting today, YouTube will begin featuring hundreds of artists’ upcoming U.S. tour dates on their YouTube videos beneath the video’s description.

 This added integration will include information about the nearest show as well as upcoming tour dates.
-Only the first few dates will show by default, but users can click to expand this list if they want to see dates further out in the future.
+Only the first few dates will show by default, but users can click to expand this list if they want to see dates further out.

 Next to all the listings is a “tickets” button that, when clicked, will redirect users to Ticketmaster’s website to make their purchase.
 The experience works on both web and mobile, though it looks slightly different, depending on the platform.